cmaureir/progra-alma/lectures/week1/lecture1.rst

 .. index:: expression

-An **expression** is a value and operation combination which are evaluated during the algorithm execution to obtain a certain value.
+An **expression** is combination of values and operations which are evaluated during execution, and yield a result.
 For example, :math:`2 + 3` is an expression
-which, evaluating it, always return the :math:`5` value.
+which, when evaluated, always returns the value 5.

 In the example, :math:`b^2 - 4ac` is an expression,
-whose value depends on what values have
+whose result depends on what values
-:math:`a`, :math:`b` and :math:`c`
+:math:`a`, :math:`b` and :math:`c` have
 at the evaluation moment.

-Asignations
+Assignment
 ~~~~~~~~~~~

-.. index:: assignation, variable, identificator
+.. index:: assignment, variable, identificator

 When an algorithm calculates some values,
-you need to put a name to able to refer them
+you need to put a name to it to be able to refer them
-in the next steps.
+in the following steps.
-Is what we do in the step 2 of our algorithm,
+This is what we do in the step 2 of our algorithm,
-when we calculate the discriminating and we call it :math:`A`.
+when we calculate the discriminant and we call it :math:`A`.
-This is called **assignation**,
+This is called an **assignment**,
 and is represented as::

     name = expression